mempoolco/aiodiskdb/README.md

 The max DB size is `max_file_size * max_files`.
 With `file_padding=5` the max number of files is 10,000.

-A DB created with `file_padding=5` and `max_file_size=16` is capable to store up to 160 GB, or 167,772,160,000 items.

-At its maximum capacity will allocate 10,000 files.
+A DB created with `file_padding=5` and `max_file_size=16` is capable to store up to 160 GB, or 167,772,160,000 items, at its maximum capacity will allocate 10,000 files.

 ### Try to do its best